-You can reorder the axis columns in the Mesh view by clicking an axis heading and dragging it left or right.
-You might want to reorder the Mesh axis columns to change the Mesh display; for example, you might drag the axis you are most interested in to the center of the mesh and less important data to the sides of the mesh.
+You can reorder the Mesh axis columns to change the Mesh display.
+For example, you may want to move the axis you are most interested in to the center of the mesh and move less important data to the sides of the mesh.